STONE DIGITAL: Stone in a low carbon, digitized world

 And with a good measure of success, with some 845 people getting involved on the days.
 It is expected the number who watch the presentations will top the 1,000 mark now recordings are available on catch-up at bit.ly/SD-on-demand.

 The Stone Digital event was staged by the organisers of the Natural Stone Show & Hard Surfaces, normally held every other year at ExCeL London but, like other exhibitions around the world, cancelled because of Covid.
-The Stone Show with Hard Surfaces is due to return to ExCeL 18-20 April next year.
+The Natural Stone Show is due to return to ExCeL with Hard Surfaces 18-20 April next year.

 Stone Digital, like the Natural Stone Show itself, was supported by this magazine as media partner and Stone Federation Great Britain, which has launched its own series of webinars called The Case for Stone to further spread stone’s message.